kerneltux0/PackList_Pandemonium/README.md

 2) Type "bundle install" (no quotes) to install all dependencies.

-3) Type "rerun rackup" (again, no qoutes), open your web-browser of choice and enter the address that it's listening on (should be "localhost:", followed by four numbers).
+3) Type "shotgun" (again, no qoutes), open your web-browser of choice and enter the address that it's listening on (should be "localhost:", followed by four numbers).

 ## Code of Conduct